 Salem MA is located at the mouth of the Naumkeag River and was settled by Europeans in 1626 by Roger Conant with a group who had arrived two years earlier on Cape Ann.
 Two years later, The Massachusetts Bay Colony assigned John Endecott as leader, who had arrived with the “New Planters.”
 The name of the settlement is translated as “peace” in Hebrew.
 The city is the official birthplace of the U.S. National Guard.

 Postcards from Salem - Click on any image to begin the slideshow.
-To leave the slideshow and return to Stories from Ipswich hit the Esc button or click on the X in the top left corner.
+To leave the slideshow and return to Historic Ipswich, hit the Esc button or click on the X in the top corner.

 Legendary ships of Salem - From the year of its settlement in 1628 until the middle of the 19th century, Salem, in the Massachusetts Bay, was a maritime port surpassed in size and importance by only two or three other seaports along the Atlantic coast.